 But what does it mean?
 Read below.

 Many executives approach iSEE MarkComm and say, we want to ‘grow on social media’ while not knowing why and how.
 Surely, social media can add tremendous value to any business.
-Some made multibillion dollars companies only by using daft social media strategies, while others like Apple didn’t even use an official corporate Twitter account until recently.
+Some have made multibillion dollar companies simply by using daft social media strategies, while others like Apple didn’t even use an official corporate Twitter account until recently.

-So, when does it make sense to invest in social media, and how much?
+So, when does it make sense to invest in social media, and how much should you invest?

 The basic purpose of every business is to sell.
 Social media should be seen only as a tool to sell directly or indirectly.
 If you cannot sell via social media, don’t use it.

 If you are starting small and social media isn’t important to close sales, consider adding a few timeless posts on all major social media channels to get the SEO benefits.
-Updating it regularly would become a cost canter that doesn’t bring positive results but usually, only inflates the ego or brings a warm fuzzy feeling.
-On the other side, if you are Apple and you have more than 13 million followers on your Facebook page, and 4.4 million on Twitter but don’t use them actively, you are making a loss only because of habits that no longer make sense.
-So only as of mid-June 2020 Apple, started using social media more actively.
+Updating it regularly can become a cost canter that doesn’t bring positive results but usually only inflates the ego or brings a warm fuzzy feeling.
+On the other side, if you are Apple and you have more than 13 million followers on your Facebook page, and 4.4 million on Twitter but don’t use them actively, you are creating a loss only because of habits that no longer make sense.
+So only as of mid-June 2020 Apple started using social media more actively.
 Here is their first and only post on Twitter so far:

 LinkedIn and similar professional social media networks make all the difference in researching prospects, acquiring leads, and building meaningful relationships with potential future clients.
-Having a proper presence on LinkedIn is also important to find and hire talent, identify suppliers, and build strategic alliances.
+Having a proper presence on LinkedIn is also important for finding and hiring talent, identifying suppliers, and building strategic alliances.

-Case study: Meaningful data harvesting, connection building, and thought leadership on LinkedIn made one Aussie B2B company grow 40x over three years.
-What they did differently was the micro-focus on executives with multiple accounts where they had understood that they cannot contact executives right away but need to engage with them first.
+Case study: Meaningful data harvesting, connection building, and thought leadership on LinkedIn made one Aussie B2B company grow 40x in three years.
+What they did differently was the micro-focus on executives with multiple accounts.
+They understood that they couldn’t contact executives right away but needed to engage with them first.
 They developed the following methodology to ‘warm-up’ key potential accounts:

-The simple tactic worked far more than any cold outreach they have ever done.
-After all, CEOs, and executives, are just people like everybody else and they value human touch/contact.
+The simple tactic worked far more than any cold outreach they had ever done before.
+After all, CEOs and executives are just people like everybody else and they value human contact.

 If you need to sell directly to consumers there are multiple ways to do so.
-However, to do it right, if you are just starting out or have limited resources it’s optimal to focus all your efforts on only one social media where you aim depth over width of reach.
-Ads, likes, followers, content, everything can be focused on one channel that can create spill-overs to other channels but all with the goal to sell, rather than entertain per se.
+However, to do it right, if you are just starting out or have limited resources it’s optimal to focus all your efforts on only one social media channel where you aim for depth over width of reach.
+Ads, likes, followers, content, everything can be focused on one channel that can create spill-overs to other channels but all with the goal of selling, rather than entertaining per se.

 Case study: Many people want to be featured on social media.
-Imagine you get an email scrapped from your instagram profile and then offered a free product.
-Aside from the freebie you are also offered to be featured to 100000+ people on a social media account as a ‘model’.
-You would get surprised and perhaps feel honoured.
-And then, you are offered the ‘$80’ product free. however, you still need to pay the shipping of ‘mere’ $14.
+Imagine you get an email scrapped from your Instagram profile and are then offered a free product.
+Aside from the freebie you are also offered the chance to be featured on a social media account with a 100000+ following as a ‘model’.
+You would likely be surprised and feel honoured.
+Then you are offered the ‘$80’ product for free.
+However, you still need to pay the shipping fee of a ‘mere’ $14.

-These buyers PAY to appear as if they are modelling and there are hundreds of thousands of such clients on the social media pages of this company started by a 20-year-old Portuguese.
+These buyers PAY to appear as if they are modelling and there are hundreds of thousands of such clients on the social media pages of this company started by a 20-year-old Portuguese guy.

-The business was profitable since year 1, generating 30k-60k per month.
+The business has been profitable since year 1, generating 30k-60k per month.

-In his initial work, he was focused 100% on Instagram by growing the profile with the strategic following and scrapping of the emails.
+In his initial work, he was focused 100% on Instagram by growing the profile with a strategic following and through scrapping emails.
 In this way, he was able to target influencers with something they could not refuse.
 More influence and a ‘superstar treatment’.

-This young entrepreneur strategy was Instagram-centric and he did quite well by hitting the right nails of users’ motivations and why they use the platform.
+This young entrepreneur’s strategy was Instagram-centric and he did quite well by appealing to users’ motivations and the reasons why they use the platform.
 However, the moment he tried to turn past clients into referrals he realized that he was too truthful by offering a referral fee and saw his recurring purchases temporarily collapse.
 No one wanted to hear the truth.
 They needed a sweet little lie they paid for without thinking they paid for the product.

 Anyway, successful businesses are about creating lasting ‘tribes’ or partners:

-And generally, the best way to make social circles is on social media.
+Generally, the best way to create social circles is on social media.
 For B2B brands this would be LinkedIn in the Western world, Xing in the DACH region, and Ushi or Jungwei in China.
 For B2C brands it is WeChat in China and Facebook & Instagram in the Western world.

-If your resources are limited, better focus on only one social media channel and do it right, instead of focusing on many, with shallow results.
+If your resources are limited, it’s better to focus on only one social media channel and do it right, instead of focusing on many, with shallow results.

 Regardless of your chosen social media platform, it is crucial to understand the segments you are targeting and the value proposition you are offering to them and this cannot be written with a formula.
-However, a formula can be useful to assess whether you invest to much or too little in social media.
+However, a formula can be useful in assessing whether you invest too much or too little in social media.